Confessions of an OUTLANDER Audiobook Addict

 Davina Porter's voice is so expressive, and she does a wonderful job with all of the accents.
 (Well, almost all.
 See Things I Don't Like, below.)
 I love being able to hear what the Scottish accents and Gaelic phrases actually sound like.
 And she can be very creative with the voices at times.
 I absolutely love the way her voice for Roger changes in FIERY CROSS, for example: strong and resonant in the beginning; barely more than a hoarse whisper when he begins to speak again after the hanging; and by the end, a sort of harsh, rasping shadow of his original voice.
 Very much as it's described in the book, in other words.
 And Davina Porter's voice for Mrs. Bug sounds so exactly like the way I imagined, that I always have to laugh whenever I hear it.

 Jeff Woodman, narrator of the Lord John audiobooks, is also a wonderful reader.
 I love his voices for Lord John, Hal, Tom Byrd, and Harry Quarry.
-Diana Gabaldon has said that Jeff Woodman's Lord John sounds very much like what she hears in her head.
-Here's an interview with Jeff Woodman from 2010 in which he describes his work.
+He doesn't do so well (understandably enough) with the female voices, but overall he does a good job.

 3) You can listen anywhere, any time.

-I frequently listen to the audio CD's while driving back and forth to work.
+I experimented for a while with listening to the audio CD's while driving back and forth to work.
 It works out pretty well, especially if you are sitting in traffic, but I would recommend caution if you are listening to one of the really emotionally intense parts of the books!
-One day in 2007, I was driving home while listening to the scene in OUTLANDER where Jamie is being given last rites.
+One day last fall, I was driving home while listening to the scene in OUTLANDER where Jamie is being given last rites.
 I suddenly found myself half-blinded by tears, still driving down the road, about a mile from my house.
 I got home without incident, but it was a pretty scary experience.

 I would also recommend that those of you with young children be careful which parts of the books you listen to when your kids are around.
-There are a lot of scenes in these books that would be awkward to explain, to put it mildly.
-And you might also want to use caution when listening to the audiobooks in front of people who are not fans, for the same reason.
+There are a lot of scenes in these books that would be awkward to explain, to put it mildly. [g]

 Things I Don't Like: